openfga/openfga/README.md

 ### Setup and Installation

 > ℹ️ The following sections setup an OpenFGA server using the default configuration values.
 These are for rapid development and not for a production environment.
+Data written to an OpenFGA instance with default configurations will *not* persist after the service is stopped.
 >
 > For more information on how to configure the OpenFGA server, please take a look at our official documentation on [Configuring OpenFGA](https://openfga.dev/docs/getting-started/setup-openfga#configuring-the-server) or our [Production Checklist](https://openfga.dev/docs/getting-started/setup-openfga#production-checklist).